prettydiff/share-file-systems/documentation/installation.md

 * ECMA modules should be used when developing, troubleshooting, or extending the application.
 The JavaScript code created through this process is an almost identical reflection of the TypeScript code written for the application.
 * The commonjs module system is required to execute this application as an Electron application.
 Electron is a graphical shell that allows applications written as JavaScript to execute as visual desktop applications.

-## module.js
+## module.mjs
-To address compatibility concerns the application includes a *module.js* file which configures the application to use one system or the other.
+To address compatibility concerns the application includes a *module.mjs* file which configures the application to use one system or the other.
 This application is executed as:

 ```